clreda/NORDic/paper/paper.md

 [@Thomas1973; @Kauffman1969].
 Those functions are specific to each node in the graph, and determine the activity of this node according to its regulators.
 Those functions are defined on the Boolean domain (**True** or **False**), meaning that we only consider binary gene activities.
 Subsequently, studying this type of networks as a dynamical system (and determining their basins of attraction, for instance) remains rather tractable [@Moon2022].
-Then, a Boolean network associated with a given disorder might allow the identification of interesting biomarkers [@Zerrouk2020], or the prediction of gene activity profiles under network perturbations [@Stoll2017].
-A Boolean network might also enable drug repurposing, through the paradigm of "signature reversion"; a good drug candidate should be able to "reverse" the gene activity profile associated with a diseased individual [@Duan2016; @Delahaye2016; @Musa2018].
+The potential applications are numerous.
+Taking into account network dynamics should improve tools originally developed using non Boolean networks, such as the Transcription Factor Influence score in CoRegNet [@Nicolle2015] for the identification of interesting biomarkers, or drug repurposing.
+For the latter, a library of druggable molecules can be screened for good candidates based on the paradigm of "signature reversion"; a good drug candidate should be able to "reverse" the gene activity profile associated with a diseased individual [@Duan2016; @Delahaye2016; @Musa2018].
 That is, such a drug would stimulate abnormally weakly activated genes with respect to healthy individuals, and vice-versa.
-Then, a library of druggable molecules can be screened for good candidates based on this assumption.
 This screening approach may considerably speed up drug development, especially for rare or tropical neglected diseases [@Walker2021].

 However, the construction and analysis of Boolean networks become extremely tedious and time-consuming in the absence of experimental data or